singh-man/books/crackingTheCoding/16_moderate.md

 This logic is reasonably good, but we should think about it more.
 Does it really work?

 One edge case we should consider is when a person dies the same year that they're born.
-The increment and decrement  operations will cancel out to give O population change.
+The increment and decrement  operations will cancel out to give 0 population change.
 According to the wording of the problem, this person should be counted as living in that year.

 In fact, the "bug" in our algorithm is broader than that.
 This same issue applies to all people.
 People who die in 1908 shouldn't be removed from the population count until 1909.